Humanoid (Tokio Hotel album): Background

-On June 17, 2009, short versions of two of the new English songs, "Dark Side of the Sun" and "Pain of Love", were leaked on the Internet.
+On 17 June 2009, short versions of two of the new English songs, "Dark Side of the Sun" and "Pain of Love", were leaked on the Internet.
 It was confirmed to be from Tokio Hotel and it would be on the album.
 On that same day, after the confirmation, every possible video on YouTube containing these two demos had been taken down due to copyright restrictions.

 Later, in August, three full version songs were leaked, "Love & Death", "Pain of Love" and "Dark Side of the Sun".
 The songs were then also removed from any media site that the songs were put up on, but now the songs can be found on YouTube or on fan blogs.

-On July 21, 2009, Nokia.de told the public that they had signed a deal with Tokio Hotel to become the new face of Nokia.
-In return, Tokio Hotel got a poster campaign and an unplugged performance which was held on August 27 in Cologne, Germany and tickets were available through a contest.
+On 21 July 2009, Nokia.de told the public that they had signed a deal with Tokio Hotel to become the new face of Nokia.
+In return, Tokio Hotel got a poster campaign and an unplugged performance which was held on 27 August in Cologne, Germany and tickets were available through a contest.
 The mini-concert consisted of 6 songs: 5 known hits and the premier of the first single taken from the album, "Automatisch".

-On August 9, it was announced that the first single from the album would be "Automatisch" in German and "Automatic" in English.
-On August 20, MTV Buzzworthy released a video which previewed "Automatic" and Cherrytree Records announced that the English version of the song would be released in the US on September 22.
-The video for the single(s) was released on September 3.
+On 9 August, it was announced that the first single from the album would be "Automatisch" in German and "Automatic" in English.
+On 20 August, MTV Buzzworthy released a video which previewed "Automatic" and Cherrytree Records announced that the English version of the song would be released in the US on 22 September.
+The video for the single(s) was released on 3 September.
 Upon the album's artwork being unveiled, MTV News likened its cover to the alternate artwork of Janet Jackson's "Feedback."

-On November 5, the band performed the song "World Behind My Wall" at the 2009 MTV Europe Music Awards.
+On 5 November, the band performed the song "World Behind My Wall" at the 2009 MTV Europe Music Awards.
 This is the second single from the album, along with "Lass Uns Laufen".

-The Music Video for "Dark Side Of The Sun" was released on their website on June 24, 2010.
+The Music Video for "Dark Side Of The Sun" was released on their website on 24 June 2010.
 This is said to be the third single from the album, but there is currently no German version (Sonnensystem) available.
 The music video is a collaboration of concert videos, clips and footage with, for the first time in all of Tokio Hotel's singles, audio being taken from an actual live performance instead of a studio take.

 Reception

-Initial critical response to Humanoid was mixed.
+Critical response to Humanoid was mixed.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has received an average score of 57, based on four reviews.